 The Court Renders Its Decision

-When a judge rules in favor of a property owner, it's time to hire a member of the sheriff's department or other law enforcement officials to ensure the tenant leaves the property and their possessions are removed.
+When a judge rules in favor of a property owner, it's time to hire a member of the sheriff's department or other law enforcement officials to ensure the tenant vacates the property and their possessions are removed.
 This can cost anywhere from $100 to $500, depending on the situation and timing.

-The Total Cost of Eviction
+Total Eviction Costs

 In total, evicting a tenant can cost between $400 and $2,000 (or more), depending on the location and the steps involved.
 However, it's important to note these costs can vary, so it is best to consult with an attorney and property management company before starting the eviction process.